sillsdev/StoryProducer/README.md

 ## Installing the application
 * Minimum Requirements:
-    * Android 4.4.x (API 19) and 1GB storage available
-    * Android file browser: [ASTRO File Manager](https://play.google.com/store/apps/details?id=com.metago.astro&hl=en) or [File Manager](https://play.google.com/store/apps/details?id=com.asus.filemanager&hl=en) by ZenUI
+    * Android 5.x.x; Android 8 is required to create 3GP output videos
+    * 2+GB RAM is needed to create the longer/larger videos
+    * an average of 500 MB storage must be available per story template one wishes to create; it is suggested to put templates on an SD card
+    * an (Android) file manager
 * Prepare your Android device:
     * If you have installed Story Producer before, delete the previous version.
 If the version of the app that you delete is pre-2.3, deleting the app will delete all the template folders and any work you did on the translations.
 After 2.3, the data is stored in a different location and nothing is lost.
     * Enable a manual install of apk file:
         * Settings(gear icon) -> Security -> (scroll down) Enable "Unknown sources"; disable "Verify apps"
     * Insert SD card if desired
-         * You will need approximately 300 MB of storage for each story you wish to produce.
+         * You will need approximately 500 MB of storage for each story you wish to produce.
     * Connect to your device via USB (it will show as a drive on your computer)
         * If it does not show up as a drive, swipe down from the top.
 You should see a notification: USB for charging.
 Touch it.
 Select USB for file transfer.
     * Download StoryProducer_v[most recent version].apk and copy the file onto your phone or tablet.
 Use your file manager on your Android device to open the apk and install it onto your device.
     * Download the [template folders](https://drive.google.com/drive/folders/0Bw7whhMtjqJTVkljWlY0akZXeDg?usp=sharing) to your computer
-    * Copy the unzipped templates folder to your usb card.
-A good directory would be **\[thumb drive\]/SPWorkspace**
+    * Copy the unzipped templates folder to your SD card.
+A good directory would be **\[thumb drive\]/SP Templates**
-    * Open Story Producer and select the "workspace" which is the folder that all the templates are in.
+    * Open Story Producer and select the "SP Templates" which is the folder that all the templates are in.
 (Not the folder of a specific template, but the folder that contains the templates.)
     * Continue with registration and use the app!

 ## Unit Tests